AGSweeney/EnhancedClearCoreLibrary/README.md

-# ClearCore-library
+# Enhanced ClearCore Library

-This repository contains the ClearCore Motion and I/O Library, providing a foundation to build ClearCore applications.
-Also included are Microchip Studio example programs that demonstrate various features of the ClearCore, and an Microchip Studio template project that can be used to start building your own application.
+This repository contains the ClearCore Motion and I/O Library, enhanced with coordinated motion (arcs, linear) and unit conversion support.
+It provides a foundation to build ClearCore applications.
+Also included are Microchip Studio example programs—including G-code streaming and GRBL-compatible firmware—and a Microchip Studio template project for building your own application.

 ## Enhanced Features